run-llama/llama-hub/llama_hub/llama_packs/panel_chatbot/README.md

   - [ ] The streaming text is not always in focus.
 I believe its a matter of adjusting the `auto_scroll_limit` limit.
 - [ ] Fix minor CSS issues
   - [ ] See the `CSS_FIXES_TO_BE_UPSTREAMED_TO_PANEL` variable in the code
-  - [ ] Colors in links in sidebar and main area could be improved
+- [ ] Repo Manager
+  - [ ] Support using multiple repos.
+For example the full HoloViz suite